 Internationally-educated graduates follow the same application process as all other applicants.
 To be certified by ASET, all applicants must meet a minimum standard of education, experience, and professionalism.
 ASET recognizes work experience obtained outside of Canada.

 Can I apply for certification from outside of Canada?

 Internationally-educated graduates may apply for certification as a C.Tech. or C.E.T. while outside of Canada if immigration is imminent (copy of a visa approval letter or valid work permit).
 If your visa has not yet been approved, you may begin preparing your certification documentation and apply to ASET once you receive approval notification from Immigration and Citizenship Canada.

 While the exams required for certification can be written outside of Canada with a virtual proctor, exams are offered in MST (Mountain Standard Time) only and will be impacted by time zone differences.
 It is recommended that you select an exam date that allows you sufficient time to study for the exams.

 It is highly recommended that you obtain official copies of your academic credentials, obtain supervisory signatures, and collect contact information for your work references before leaving for Canada as this information can be more difficult to obtain once you are abroad.

-- You will supply your academic credentials to one of the Alliance of Credential Evaluation Service organizations (IQAS, WES, ICES, ICAS, CES, MIDI) for a basic assessment.
+- You will supply your academic credentials to one of the Alliance of Credential Evaluation Service organizations (IQAS, WES1, ICES, ICAS, CES, MIDI) for a basic assessment.
 An official copy of this assessment must then be mailed to ASET.